 What about your overall retirement picture?

 We have been talking about Social Security benefits for this entire blog post, but have you considered the rest of your retirement plan as you work your way through a divorce?
 If you and your spouse are both nearing retirement years, you need to be aware that the decisions you make about your retirement benefits can impact your life for years to come.
-For instance, choosing to split your retirement benefits 50/50 between you and your spouse may seem like the equitable thing to do, but doing so may mean that neither of you has sufficient money in the reserve to retire comfortably.
+For instance, choosing to split your retirement benefits 50/50 between you and your spouse may seem equitable, but doing so may mean that neither of you has sufficient money in the reserve to retire comfortably.

-If you have already retired and are getting a divorce, doing so may mean that you have to go back to work to dig yourself out of the financial hole that you have searched.
-Leaving your spouse may not only mean that you have to go back to work, but it could also mean that you are going to lose the health insurance benefits that you had earned through your spouse’s employer.
+If you have already retired and are getting a divorce, doing so may mean you have to go back to work to dig yourself out of the financial hole you have searched.
+Leaving your spouse may not only mean that you have to go back to work, but it could also mean that you will lose the health insurance benefits earned through your spouse's employer.
 The older you are, the more difficult it can be to catch on with a new insurance provider.
 Even if you can get on with a different provider, the cost may be prohibitive to your doing so.

 What should you do with life insurance?

 If you are reading this blog with any degree of interest, you may wonder whether or not life insurance is something you should be looking into.
 Some of us may have had policies purchased for us when we were very young.
 These whole-life policies are considered an investment in many situations as the policy's cash value grows over the years.
 The question is whether or not life insurance is something you need.

 The long and short of it is that you do not need life insurance unless another person (dependent) relies on your income to live.
 If you have no children under 18 to support after the divorce, all you need to have in reserve is a necessary amount of money to bury you if you were to pass away.
 Otherwise, you should not need life insurance without anyone relying on your income.
 Contact your financial planner to discuss this issue with them and to assess your specific circumstances.